ctrager/budoco/README.md

 ## Corey's Roadmap/TODO for winter 2020/2021:

+* What's the "fakepath" thing in file picker, jquery, with attachments?

+* Handle restart when user page is up, which cases session cached stuff to be lost

 * when we are forcing admin to change password, also need email, in case forgets password so need a new form